DebalGhosh100/blocks/examples/04-ssh-remote-execution/README.md

 ## Key Takeaways
 - `remotely.py` enables SSH command execution from workflows
+- **Parallel execution drastically reduces multi-server deployment time**
-- Output is streamed in real-time to local log files
+- Output is streamed in real-time to local log files for each server
 - Progress bars and long-running commands are fully supported
 - Combine with variable interpolation for flexible configurations
 - Log files include metadata and execution status
+- Scale from 1 to N servers without changing workflow structure

 ## Next Steps
 - Configure your actual SSH servers in `machines.yaml`